patrickdappollonio/download-terraform-binaries/README.md

 [![Build Status](https://travis-ci.org/patrickdappollonio/download-terraform-binaries.svg?branch=master)](https://travis-ci.org/patrickdappollonio/download-terraform-binaries)

-A bash script to download Terraform binaries per platform.
-This script, when ran, will download the terraform compiled binary from the [terraform.io website](https://www.terraform.io/) based on the Git tags available on Github -- as a way to find the latest version available.
+A bash script to download the most up-to-date Terraform binaries per platform.
+This script, when executed, will download the terraform compiled binary from the [terraform.io website](https://www.terraform.io/) based on the [Hashicorp Checkpoint API](https://checkpoint.hashicorp.com/) -- as a way to find the latest version available.

 ## Usage